unexist/blog/_drafts/logging-vs-tracing.md

 #### Structured logs

-Switching to a structured format further improves the searchability (is that even a word? and allows to include additional meta information like the calling class or the host name and to add (business) analytics.
+Switching to a structured format further improves the *searchability* (is that even a word?) and allows to include additional meta information like the calling class or the host name and to feed it into (business) analytics.
 The defacto standard for structured logs is [JSON][] and supported widely.

 The [quarkus-logging-json][] extension adds this capability: